 Applicant submissions will be assessed by the University of Regina, which will determine if these criteria have been met.

-• Evidence of alignment with YNTEP program goals and priorities.
+- Evidence of commitment to YNTEP program goals and priorities.

 All applicants: proof of English language proficiency